Leave of Absence

 - Will not have access to Mines resources.
 This includes, but is not limited to, office space, computational facilities, research labs, library and faculty.

 Students who fail to register for a fall or spring terms and who are not on approved leaves of absence will have their degree programs terminated.
-Students who wish to return to graduate school after an unauthorized leave of absence must apply for readmission and pay a $200 readmission fee.
+Students who wish to return to graduate school after an unauthorized leave of absence must apply for readmission.

 To return from leave, students must complete the appropriate forms (see below).